 Once a communication transaction is successfully defined (e.g. the document is printed, the email has been sent, etc.), the journal line is inserted into the Communication Log Entry table and then deleted from the journal.
 If a journal line does not successfully create a communication transaction, it is deleted.
 This process of insertion/deletion occurs automatically during the process.

 Viewing Log Entries

 Communication Log Entry records can be viewed from Communication Log Entries in the Employee card, Employee list, Applicant Card, Applicant List, Job Requisition, Communication templates, and HR representatives.
-From the Communication Log Entries form you can view any documents attached to an entry as well as create a new entry.
-In addition, communications that fail after completion (e.g. returned mail/email) can be flagged as 'Attempt Failed' and sent again if required.
+From the Communication Log Entries form, you can view any documents attached to an entry as well as create a new entry.
+In addition, communications that fail after completion (for example, returned mail/email) can be flagged as 'Attempt Failed' and sent again if required.

 There is no requirement to save the physical representations (the file) of any communication.
 If you choose not to save the file, a communication log entry is generated as a ‘memo entry’.

 Entries are primarily created through the use of a wizard from which you select the template to use, the recipient (or sender) of the communication, and how the document was originally produced.